ArpitPrd/Getting-To-Know-Network-Traffic/Notes.md

 ## Issues faced

 - pcapng is not supported by libpcap, convert it to pcap either by using save-as, or follow this link: https://stackoverflow.com/questions/23523524/dpkt-invalid-tcpdump-header-error
+- ipv6 has different class in dpkt
+- check the ip address every time, properly

 ## dpkt